fireship-io/fireship.io/hugo/content/lessons/cloud-functions-scheduled-time-trigger/index.md

 ## Dynamic Task Queue

 Our task queue or job queue is simply a Firestore collection that will be queried by a Pub/Sub Cloud Function every 60 seconds.
 If the current time is greater than the *performAt* time of a task, then we execute it.

+{{< figure src="img/task-queue-firebase.png" caption="The task queue query expired tasks on each tick, then execute the business logic associated with the task worker field" >}}

 ### Step 1: Data Model for Background Jobs